ebrahimelkhateb/NTI_CloudDevOpsProject_IVOLVE/kubernetes/README.md

-# Kubernetes Setup with Minikube on Rocky Linux
+# Deploying a Java Web Application on Kubernetes

-This guide walks you through setting up a local Kubernetes environment on Rocky Linux using Minikube and deploying a Spring Boot application.
+This guide walks you through setting up a local Kubernetes environment  using Minikube and deploying a Java Web  application.

 ---